lucasjoliveau/doc/fr/developer/reference/frontend/services.md

   * Dependencies: none

 The `title` service offers a simple API that allows to read/modify the document title.
-For example, if the current document title is « Odoo », we can change it to « Odoo 15 - Apple » by using the following command:
+For example, if the current document title is « Konvergo ERP », we can change it to « Konvergo ERP 15 - Apple » by using the following command:

     // in some component setup method
     const titleService = useService("title");

-    titleService.setParts({ odoo: "Odoo 15", fruit: "Apple" });
+    titleService.setParts({ odoo: "Konvergo ERP 15", fruit: "Apple" });

 #### API